lindsera1/GoingViral/README.md

 Topic: Using 2016-2019 flu data, can we model a relationship between viral concentration and the four factors of GDP, PCI, uninsured rates, and population density in all 50 states.

 Why we chose it?
-We chose this topic becuase we wanted to take a deeper look at the relationship between social opportunity and public health, and create a tool that could help our healthcare officials and adminstrators target the areas that could use the most care, thus better help the entire population.
+We chose this topic because we wanted to take a deeper look at the relationship between social opportunity and public health, and create a tool that could help our healthcare officials and administrators target the areas that could use the most care, thus better help the entire population.

 ## Data Exploration